TimeEscaper/plant_monitoring/README.md

 ```shell script
 python3 rgb_cameras.py <path-to-configuration-file>
 ```
-By default, file *cameras_default.json* in the same directory with script is used.
+By default, file *../config/cameras.json* relative to the script location is used.

 Cameras configuration file is a *.json* file with following  structure:
 ```json